Joshua-Jandrell/Genome_Visualiser/README.md

 > ```
 > If `build.sh` has not been run, follow the [setup instructions](#make-the-virtual-environment) to create a new venv.

+## **Features**
+`Version 2.0` of the Genome Visualiser Application supports basic functionality for visualising `.vcf`, `.vcf.gz` and `.bcf` files.
+Version 2.0 is best suited for Usability Testing, allowing developers to understand which features of the visualiser need to be further developed and improved in future App releases.

+## `Version 2.0` Features:
+- [x] User specified data subset management
+- [x] Input validation for acceptable VCF file formats
+- [x] Supports `.bcf` file visualisation, provided bcftools has installed sucessfully
+- [x] Desktop installation with `PyInstaller`
+- [x] Scripts to automatically build **bcftools**

+### _Visualization_:
+- [x] Reference and alternate allele sequences (nucleotide-encoded)
+- [x] Variant-Zygosity colourmap
+- [x] Variant-frequency count and density histograms
+- [x] Variant probability heatmap
+- [x] Comparion of variant proportions between case and control samples
+- [x] Case and control samples colourmap
+- [x] Exploratory view of allele position as a heatmap

+**Dataset subset selection using any combination of the following**:
+- [x] Inputting the range of genome positions to be visualised
+- [x] Inputting a range of min and max sample quality values
+- [x] Selecting a `.csv`, `.txt` and `.tsv` file to tag samples as either a case or a control sample

+### `Version 2.0 no longer supports:`
+* Sorting - by default the variants are sorted by position (lowest to highest).

 ## Requirements
 The app requires the following to be already setup in order to be configured: